Kitchen Painting

 Yes, degreasing is non-negotiable.
 Kitchen walls accumulate an invisible film of cooking residue over months and years, especially near the stove and above countertops.
 If you paint over grease, the new paint will not bond properly.
 It peels within weeks.
 We use TSP-based degreasers to strip this buildup completely before priming.
 This is the step most DIYers skip and exactly why their kitchen paint jobs fail.

-How long does it take to paint a kitchen?
+How long does it take to paint kitchen walls?

 One to two days for walls, ceiling, and trim.
 Day one covers protection, degreasing, repairs, and priming.
 Day two is two coats of paint plus final cleanup.
 If your kitchen has heavy grease buildup, water stains, or extensive patching, add half a day.
-Cabinet painting is a separate timeline of 5 to 10 business days because doors go to our workshop for spray finishing.
+Cabinet refinishing runs on a separate timeline and is covered on our cabinet painting page.

-Can you paint my kitchen cabinets and walls at the same time?
+Can you paint my kitchen walls and refinish cabinets at the same time?

-What colours are trending for Toronto kitchens in 2026?
+What wall colours are trending for Toronto kitchens in 2026?

-Warm whites like Benjamin Moore White Dove and Chantilly Lace remain dominant.
-Sage green and olive tones are gaining traction as accent colours, especially on islands and lower cabinets.
-Deep navy and charcoal are popular for two-tone cabinet schemes.
-For walls, soft greiges like Edgecomb Gray and Balboa Mist pair well with almost any cabinet colour.
+Warm whites like Benjamin Moore White Dove and Chantilly Lace remain dominant for kitchen walls.
+Soft greiges like Edgecomb Gray and Balboa Mist pair well with almost any cabinet colour.
+Sage green and muted olive tones are gaining traction as accent walls.
 We bring colour samples to every consultation so you can see options in your actual kitchen lighting.

-Is kitchen painting worth it in a condo?
+Is kitchen wall painting worth it in a condo?

-Do you offer a warranty on kitchen painting?
+Do you offer a warranty on kitchen wall painting?

-Every kitchen paint job comes with our 5-year warranty.
-That covers peeling, cracking, and adhesion failure.
+Yes.
+Kitchen wall painting carries our lifetime workmanship warranty, the same as all interior painting.
+It covers peeling, cracking, and adhesion failure.
 If something goes wrong, we come back and fix it at no cost.
 We can offer this because we do the prep work properly: degreasing, priming, and using kitchen-grade paints designed for high-humidity, high-traffic environments.

 Special Offer